hopedestruction/UMC/README.md

 UMC (Universal Miner Configurator) is my first project in python, it aims to unify the configuration of the most popular miners to make their configuration most user friendly as possible.

+**WARNING.
+UMC** is currently in Beta, you can find a really limited experience compared to what it will be in the future, keep it in mind.

 ## Available Miners Configuration:

 [X] nanominer